ovn-sbctl(8) OVN Manual ovn-sbctl(8)

 trustworthy.
 The certificate must be signed by the certifi‐

-cate authority (CA) that the peer in SSL connections will
+cate authority (CA) that the peer in SSL/TLS connections

 -C cacert.pem